Reiki and other holistic therapies for animals

 Published in the March 1999 issue of “The Messenger”

-Treatments & workshops in a community centre in East London
+Treatments & workshops in The Light Centre Monument, London

 Join our Newsletter